These are some of my favorite places to go online. If you like them, great. If you don't, too bad. I like them and if you're

 organization for Black Republicans to get information, support the Republican platform

 and realize that it is okay to be a conservative Black person.
-If you want the real

 - The Ayn Rand Institute, not exactly what I call